AaltoSciComp/python-for-scicomp/content/scripts.rst

    - We can now process different input files without changing the script.
    - We can select multiple time ranges without modifying the script.
+   - We can easily save these commands to know what we did.
    - This way we can also loop over file patterns (using shell loops or similar) or use the script in a workflow management system and process many files in parallel.
    - By changing from :data:`sys.argv` to :mod:`argparse` we made the script more robust against